Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: Formalism

 \subsection{Reconstruction}

-Having measured an exhaustive set of tomographic statistics via cross-correlations (Equation~\ref{eq:5}), we consider reconstructing the LSS component $I_{LSS}$ on the map level.
-As mentioned in challenge 3 previously, the phases of the LSS on our observable sky are not random and need to be specified.
-As no cosmology theory can provide such information, we consider a data-driven approach using a large set of empirical templates, which we call $T_{LSS, i}(\phi)$.
+Having measured an exhaustive set of tomographic statistics via cross-correlations (Equation~\ref{eq:5}), we consider reconstructing the LSS component $I_{LSS}(\phi)$ on the map level.
+As mentioned previously in challenge 3, the phases of the LSS on our observable sky are not random and need to be specified.
+As no cosmology theory can provide such information, we consider a data-driven approach using a large set of empirical templates, which we call $T_{LSS, i}(\phi)$, where $i$ specifies the template number.

 The LSS templates $T_{LSS, i}(\phi)$ are usually each a sky map of density contrast built from some generic extragalactic tracers, i.e., galaxies or active galactic nuclei (AGNs).
 There are two essential requirements.
-First, to form a complete ``basis set'' for reconstructing the LSS, $T_{LSS, i}(\phi)$ have to be from maximally diverse populations of objects in terms of redshift coverages and clustering properties.
-Secondly, to avoid introducing new foregrounds, the templates $T_{LSS, i}(\phi)$ should be clean and purely extragalactic; this makes it impractical to consider diffuse intensity maps (e.g., CO, [CII], HI 21~cm, or $Planck$ CIB maps) as LSS templates in practice.
+First, to form a complete ``basis set'' for reconstructing the LSS, $T_{LSS, i}(\phi)$ have to be from sufficiently diverse populations of objects in terms of redshift coverages and clustering properties.
+Secondly, to avoid introducing new foregrounds, the templates $T_{LSS, i}(\phi)$ should be clean and purely extragalactic; this makes it impractical to consider diffuse intensity maps (e.g., CO, [CII], HI 21~cm, or $Planck$ CIB maps) as LSS templates.
 When building the templates $T_{LSS, i}(\phi)$, we do not need to start with sources with known redshifts.
-This means that data for the template sources are not as demanding as the reference, and the reconstruction should be feasible over the entire sky with already existing broadband surveys as the templates.
+This means that data for the template sources are not as demanding as the reference, and the reconstruction should be feasible over most of the extragalactic sky with already existing broadband surveys as the templates.

 Once we build a complete basis template set that encodes the possible space of orientations or phases of the LSS, we need to specify the rule to combine them.
 The simplest model is to require the reconstructed LSS field to be a linear combination of the basis templates: